-When choosing a new book, the setting of the story is not, by any means, my primary concern.
-However, with the passing of the years, I’ve come to realise that there are certain locations that tend to appeal to me.
-Generally speaking, I’m more interested in books that are set in cities than in those taking place in the countryside, for example, and am also keen on fictional locations.
+When choosing a new book, the setting of the story is by no means my primary concern.
+However, with the passing of time, I’ve come to realise that there are certain locations that tend to appeal to me.
+Generally speaking, I’m more interested in books that are set in cities than in those that take place in the countryside, for example, and I’m also keen on fictional locations.
 There are four book settings, some real and others fictional, that I particularly love.

 London has always been one of my favourite cities, strangely (or not) even before I ever visited.
 Thus, a book set there is bound to catch my attention.
 I love reading the descriptions of the city and recognising the names of the streets.
 I have read plenty of books solely or partially set in London, after all there are no shortage of them.

 Saturday by Ian McEwan is not one of my favourite books, but the various mentions of the streets of London stood out to me.
 It takes place during one day in February 2003.
 A demonstration against the Iraq war makes the main character, Henry Perowne, muse on personal satisfaction, the meaning of his life and the protest itself.

 Regardless of time period, a book being set in Lisbon is always a plus in my eyes, although it may not be enough to make me effusively like it.
 I usually find the descriptions of the oldest neighbourhoods entrancing, and reading about characters wandering around them gives me a peculiar sense of satisfaction.
 There are two books that immediately spring to mind when I think about Portugal’s capital.